FlightXCaptain/FlightXCaptain/README.md

 - 👀 I’m interested in Environment Automation using Powershell, Power Automate & Most forms of Azure Automation (Azure Automation, Logic Apps etc.)
 - 🌱 I’m currently learning How to write API Consuming scripts in Powershell & Host/Run them in Azure Automation.
 - 💞️ I’m looking to collaborate on all environment automation scripts. would love to create a library for all sys admins to reference.
-  Im also interested in assisting people through scripts in microsoft cloud migrations and Microsoft Endpoint Manager (Intunes) other things around these.
+  Im also interested in assisting people through scripts in microsoft cloud migrations and Microsoft Endpoint Manager (Intunes).
 - 📫 How to reach me Lbunter12@outlook.com(Personal) or Lachlan.Bunter@alchatex.com(Business)

 <!---